Preventing abuse in a home care setting

 Abuse of care recipients is not always easy to identify.
 Signs such as bruises and injuries, changes in behavior, as well as anxiety and aggression can also be caused by other things, such as falls or illness.
 Those affected are sometimes no longer able to express themselves clearly or they may remain silent because of fear or shame.

-As family caregivers and care recipients do not always openly talk about abuse themselves, it is important to take a closer look and address the subject if abuse is suspected.
+As family caregivers and care recipients do not always talk openly about abuse, it is important to take a closer look and address the subject if abuse is suspected.
 In particular, people from within the circle of relatives, friends and neighbors, as well as care services and family doctors can have an important role to play in this.

 Even if it is uncomfortable, the situation should be addressed – with specifics and without making accusations, if possible.
 It is helpful to offer support and to refer those involved to the regional assistance system.
 It can also be a good idea to pass the phone number of the person concerned on to an advice center, after first getting their permission to do so.
 This depends upon the person being willing to talk about these problems and to accept help.